 - Potentially less reliable than a fightstick

-- Lack of mechanical parts means button or D-pad may feel mushy
+- The lack of mechanical parts means the button or D-pad may feel mushy

 - Less comfortable for longer gaming sessions